How to protect your property from fraud

 - Make sure that your address is up to date at the Land Registry.

 For properties that you do not occupy permanently yourself, whether it be rental properties or your residence which you vacate for part of the year, it may also be sensible to take advantage of the Land Registry’s ‘Property Alert Service’.
-This is a free service which enables you to receive email alerts from the Land Registry whenever certain activities occur on your property/properties.
+This is a free service that enables you to receive email alerts from the Land Registry whenever certain activities occur on your property/properties.
 This then allows you to take action if necessary.
 To create an account, simply visit https://propertyalert.landregistry.gov.uk.
 Even if you are not online, you can still use the service by calling the Land Registry.

 - Register a restriction against the Property.